trantienduat/enterprise-dynamic-proxy/README.md

 This project implements a governance layer that intercepts database operations and applies safety rules before executing queries.
 It uses:

+- **Opinionated by Design**: Enforces database safety standards via configuration only
 - **Adapter Pattern** for JDBC (using Dynamic Proxy)
 - **Decorator Pattern** for R2DBC (using Wrapper classes)
 - **Onion Architecture** to separate business logic from driver technologies

+> 💡 **Philosophy**: This library is intentionally opinionated.
+Consumers only add the dependency and configure via YAML - no custom code required.
+See [Library Philosophy](docs/philosophy.md) for details.

 ## Architecture